KDE/kde-builder/doc/kdesrc-buildrc/conf-options-table.md

-(conf-options-table)=
+(conf-options-list)=
-# Table of available configuration options
+# List of available configuration options

-Here are tables of various options, containing the following
+Here are the lists of various options, containing the following
 information:

 - The option name